wulffern/aicex/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/wulffern/aicex/main/install.sh)"
 ```

-Then
+Wait a few seconds until you see "Restarting OpenBSD Secure Shell server".Then

 ``` sh
 ssh -Y -p 2022 aicex@localhost
 ```

+You are now in the docker image, and the home directory will be set to the aicex cloned git repository.

-Aicex relies on python scripts, the command below will install them, and
+Aicex relies on python scripts, the command below will install them, and clone the ip's defined in [ip/config.yaml](ip/config.yaml).
+Once everything is installed, the script will build from scratch the ADC, transistors etc, and run DRC/LVS, and a small simulation to verify the environment is OK.
 run through the tests.
 ``` sh
 /bin/bash tests/run_docker_test.sh